Swedish fish with flavor. Review of an unusual delicacy - the famous Swedish herring “with a scent”

 Rakfisk

-Omul with a scent
+Omul with flavor

 Omul is a symbol of Baikal.
 Salted or dried omul is one of the most popular dishes that came to us from Siberia.
-But there is another type of this fish - with a smell.
-He is well known on the shores of the great lake.
+But there is another type of this fish - with a scent.
+It is well known on the shores of the great lake.
 Fresh fish is left to stew a little, just a little, just at room temperature for a day or two.
 And then they cut off pieces from the omul, dip them in salt and pepper and eat them.

 Garum